pragmatias/documentation/content/en/blog/databricks/databricks_unity_catalog_first_step_data_management.md

 Prerequisites :
 - A user with admin rights on the Databricks Account and on the Databricks Workspace
 - There must not exist a group named `grp_demo` at the Databricks Account level and at the Databricks Workspace level
-- There must not exist a user named `usr_demo@tech.demo` at the Databricks Account level and at the Databricks Workspace level
+- There must not exist a user named `john.do.dbx@gmail.com` at the Databricks Account level and at the Databricks Workspace level

 Summary of the actions that will be done :
 - Creation of a group named `grp_demo` at the Databricks Account level.
-- Creation of a user named `usr_demo@tech.demo` at the Databricks Account level.
+- Creation of a user named `john.do.dbx@gmail.com` at the Databricks Account level.
 - Addition of the `grp_demo` group created at the Databricks Account level in the Databricks Workspace
 - Added rights on the Workspace Databricks on the group `grp_demo`
 - Added the needed rights on Unity Catalog objects at the Databricks Workspace level on the `grp_demo` group